Is shareholder information made publicly available?

 There are two types of protection available.
 You can apply to:

-- protect your home address from credit reference agencies – if you are a PSC or director of the company
+• Protect your home address from credit reference agencies – if you are a PSC or director of the company

-- protect all of your personal information – if you are a PSC of the company
+• Protect all of your personal information – if you are a PSC of the company

 Thanks for reading

 Transparency is the price of limited liability.
-It is a fundamental component of good corporate governance, ensuring that key information about UK companies is freely available to the public.
+It is a fundamental component of good corporate governance, ensuring that key information on UK companies is freely available to the public.
 This includes their shareholder information, financial accounts, and business activities.

 As we discussed, you can access all of this information free of charge by searching the Companies House register online.
-Companies must also record details of their shareholders in their own statutory register of members.
-You can request to inspect this register whether you are a shareholder of the company or a member of the public.
+Companies must also record details of their shareholders in their statutory register of members.
+You can request to inspect this register, whether you are a shareholder of the company or a member of the public.

 How can you legally hide the share holders babe in a trust company